Tourism in Hong Kong: Accommodation and length of stay

 In December 2006, there were 612 hotels and tourist guest houses in Hong Kong, with 52,512 rooms.
 The average occupancy rate across all categories of hotels and tourist guesthouses was 87% for the whole of 2006, a one-percentage-point growth compared with 2005 despite the 7.4% increase in Hong Kong's room supply between December 2005 and December 2006.
 During 2006, 62.7% of all visitors stayed one night or longer, which is a trend reflecting Hong Kong's increasing importance as a regional transport hub.

 Tourism Commission

 The Tourism Commission was established in May 1999 to promote Hong Kong as Asia's premier international city for all visitors.
 A Tourism Strategy Group, comprising representatives from the Government, the HKTB and various sectors of the tourism industry has been established to advise the Government on tourism development from a strategic perspective.

+Statistics

-Top 15 most visiting nationalities
+Top most visiting nationalities

 Most visitors arriving to Hong Kong were from the following country or territory of residence: